History of Maynooth Educate Together N.S.

-In January 2008 a group of people from the Maynooth and surrounding area contacted the Educate Together patron body.
-They wished to start up an Educate Together primary school in Maynooth.
-A start-up group was formed and within months, the Department of Education granted the patronage of a new primary school in Maynooth to Educate Together.
-Maynooth Educate Together NS opened its doors in September 2008.
+Back in January 2008 a group of people from the Maynooth and surrounding area contacted the Educate Together patron body as they wanted to lobby for an Educate Together primary school in Maynooth.
+A start-up group was formed and within months, the Department of Education granted the patronage of a new primary school in Maynooth to Educate Together Patron Body.
 This new school was the result of the work of a start-up committee, whose determination to provide diversity of patronage in primary schooling in Maynooth, led them to work with the patron body Educate Together.
-Educate Together schools guarantee equality of access and esteem to children, irrespective of their social, cultural or religious background; are learner-centered in their approach to education, and are run as participating democracies with respectful partnerships between parents, pupils and staff.
+Educate together schools guarantee equality of access and esteem to children, irrespective of their social, cultural or religious background; are learner-centered in their approach to education, and are run as participating democracies with respectful partnerships between parents, pupils and staff.

-Maynooth Educate Together participates in local and regional sport activities and are the current Kildare primary schools soccer champions in their category.
+Maynooth Educate Together participates in local and regional sport activities and have won the Kildare primary schools soccer champions in our category.
 We have participated in cultural, social and community initiatives and participate annually in Maynooth St Patricks Day Parade, for which we have won Best School award on a number of occasions.
-In 2017, the Department of Education and Skills submitted plans of a permanent school building to Kildare County Council for planning permission.
-It is envisaged that work will commence on this building project in autumn 2017.
-The entire school community is very excited at this news and we look forward to the additional facilities that a permanent building will provide.
-Since 2008, Maynooth Educate Together NS has become an integral provider of primary schooling in Maynooth.
-Our new school building will allow us to further grow and develop and provide for the ever growing demand for education under the patronage of Educate Together.
+Since 2008, Maynooth Educate Together NS has become an integral provider of primary schooling in Maynooth and as we further grow and develop we provide for the ever growing demand for the type of primary education under the patronage of Educate Together.